 45 “Carter back as roving minor league catching instructor,” MLB.com, December 13, 2002.
 “Gary Carter to manage St. Lucie Mets,” MLB.com, January 9, 2006.

 46 Bob Klapisch, High and Tight, New York: Villard Books, 1996, 140-141.

 47 Carter’s vote percentage started with 42% in 1998, dipped to 33%, and was still just 49% in 2000.
 He then gained momentum, rising to 65% and 73% before finally breaking through with 78%.

 48 One voter, Jack O’Connell of the Hartford Courant, wrote about this – “Fisk, Carter: Why Not Kid in Hall?” – on December 29, 1999.

 49 Kevin T. Czerwinski, Kid catches Cooperstown spotlight,” MLB.com, January 16, 2003.
-As of 2013, André Dawson is the only other member of the Hall whose plaque shows an Expos cap (though he would have preferred to show the Chicago Cubs).
-Tim Raines is the only other reasonable possibility, though he fell short again in the 2013 voting.
+André Dawson and Tim Raines are the two other members of the Hall whose plaques show an Expos cap (though Dawson would have preferred to show the Chicago Cubs).

 50 Bloom, “Carter dedicates speech to parents”

 51 Kevin Kernan, “Kid Stays in the Picture – Carter Could Be Next Met Manager,” New York Post, July 4, 2004.

 52 Michael Morrissey, “The Kid Makes His Pitch,” New York Post, September 11, 2004.